 The architect’s largest issue is dividing duties and designing various levels.
 When the requirements closely match the pattern, the layers will be simple to split and allocate to various programmers.

-- If source code is disorganized and modules do not have defined responsibilities or relationships, it might turn into a “big ball of mud.”
+- If the source code is disorganized and modules do not have defined responsibilities or relationships, it might turn into a “big ball of mud.”

 - Because of what some developers refer to as the “sinkhole anti-pattern,” code might become sluggish.
 Much of the code can be devoted to just passing data between levels with no logic.